Shahablo/medcodepro/GroupProject/Design-Individual/ntadili3/design-description.md

     For example, if the weights are 2 for the yearly salary, 2 for relocation stipend and 1 for all other factors, the score would be computed as:
     2/7*AYS + 1/7*AYB + 1/7*(RSUA / 4) + 2/7*RELO + 1/7*(PCH* AYS / 260)

-    **These are implementation details that will be handled by JobComparer methods**
+    **These are implementation details that will be handled by JobComparer methods.**
+    **More specifically the scoreJob() will implement the algorithm and will return a value that can be used by compareTwoJobs() and rankJobs() methods.**

 ***
 7. > The user interface must be intuitive and responsive.

-    **This requirement is purely linked to the UI, so it doesn't change my UML class diagram**
+    **Interface related requirements are purely linked to the GUI, so it doesn't have any impact on the class diagram.**

 ***
 8. > For simplicity, you may assume there is a single system running the app (no communication or saving between devices is necessary).

     **This requirement might mean that we don't have to model a User class.
-Besides this, this shoudn't impact my UML class diagram, this is because "where" and "how" the system is running / infrastructure has no impact on the classes or their relationships**
+Besides this, this shouldn't impact the UML class diagram, this is because "where" and "how" the system is running / infrastructure has no impact on the classes or their relationships**